ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 title: OpenTelemetry Logging with OTLP
 notes:
 - type: text
-  contents: In this challenge, we will consider the challenges of working with limited
+  contents: In this challenge, we will look at how to do logging in OpenTelemetry
-    context while performing Root Cause Analysis of a reported issue
+    with OTLP
 tabs:
 - id: jeu1estyxf1z
   title: Elasticsearch